Super Bowl LI: Second half

-New England had an early third quarter scoring opportunity when Edelman returned a punt 26 yards to the Patriots' 47-yard line, but they could not gain a first down on the drive.
-Following the Patriots' punt, the Falcons started their drive on their own 15-yard line; Ryan completed two long passes to wide receiver Taylor Gabriel for gains of 17 and 35 yards to bring the ball to the New England 28-yard line.
-Four plays later, Ryan finished the 85-yard drive with a 6-yard touchdown pass to running back Tevin Coleman, giving the Falcons a 28–3 lead with 8:31 left in the quarter.
+After forcing Atlanta to punt to start the second half, the Patriots had an early scoring opportunity when Edelman returned Matt Bosher's punt 26 yards to the New England 47-yard line, but they could not gain a first down on the drive.
+The Falcons started their next drive on their own 15-yard line; Ryan completed two long passes to Gabriel for gains of 17 and 35 yards, followed by a 13-yard pass to wide receiver Mohamed Sanu, to bring the ball to the New England 28-yard line.
+Three plays later, Ryan finished the eight-play, 85-yard drive with a 6-yard touchdown pass to running back Tevin Coleman, giving the Falcons a 28–3 lead with 8:31 left in the quarter.

-On the next series, Brady led the Patriots 75 yards in 13 plays for an answering touchdown, completing five of seven passes for 43 yards, the longest a 17-yard completion to Danny Amendola on 4th-and-3 from the New England 46-yard line.
-Brady, not known for running the ball, also ran for a 15-yard gain (the longest rushing play by the Patriots that day) on 3rd-and-8 from the Atlanta 35-yard line.
-Three subsequent carries by Blount moved the ball 15 yards to the 5-yard line, and then Brady threw the ball to White for a touchdown.
-Gostkowski missed the extra point, the ball hitting the goalpost, leaving the score 28–9.
+The Patriots responded by marching 75 yards in 13 plays for a touchdown, with Brady completing five of six passes for 38 yards, the longest a 17-yard completion to Amendola on 4th-and-3 from the New England 46-yard line.
+Brady, not known for running the ball, also ran for a 15-yard gain (the longest rushing play by the Patriots in the game) on 3rd-and-8 from the Atlanta 35-yard line.
+Three carries by Blount moved the ball 15 yards to the 5-yard line, and then Brady threw the ball to White for a 6-yard touchdown.
+Gostkowski's extra point attempt hit the right upright, but the Patriots had cut their deficit to 28–9.

-New England then attempted an onside kick, but the ball was recovered by Falcons linebacker LaRoy Reynolds, and a penalty against Gostkowski for touching the ball before it went ten yards gave Atlanta even better field position.
-Ryan completed a 9-yard pass to Hooper to the Patriots 32-yard-line, but on the next play, a holding penalty on Atlanta tackle Jake Matthews pushed the team back ten yards.
-Then, after an incompletion, Trey Flowers and Kyle Van Noy shared a sack on Ryan that forced the Falcons to punt on the first play of the fourth quarter.
+New England then attempted an onside kick, but the ball was recovered by Falcons linebacker LaRoy Reynolds, and a penalty against Gostkowski for touching the ball before it went 10 yards gave Atlanta even better field position.
+Ryan completed a 9-yard pass to Hooper to reach the New England 32-yard-line, but on the next play, a holding penalty on offensive tackle Jake Matthews pushed the Falcons back 10 yards.
+Then, after an incompletion, defensive end Trey Flowers and linebacker Kyle Van Noy shared a sack on Ryan for a 9-yard loss, forcing Atlanta to punt.
+Late in the third quarter, the Falcons' chances of winning were estimated at 99.8%.

-Matt Bosher's 42-yard punt pinned the Patriots back on their own 13-yard line.
-Brady led the next drive down the field, completing three passes to wide receiver Malcolm Mitchell for 40 yards and one to Bennett for 25 to bring the ball to the Falcons 7-yard line.
-However, Brady was sacked twice by defensive tackle Grady Jarrett over the next three plays.
-The Patriots had to settle for a field goal – Gostkowski's 33-yard attempt was good.
-This cut their deficit to 28–12, with less than 10 minutes left in the game.
-Atlanta had used two of their three time outs on defense and equipment malfunction.
+On the first play of the fourth quarter, Bosher punted 42 yards, pinning the Patriots back on their own 13-yard line.
+Brady led the next drive, completing three passes to wide receiver Malcolm Mitchell for 40 yards and one to Bennett for 25 to bring the ball to the Atlanta 7-yard line.
+However, Brady was sacked twice by defensive tackle Grady Jarrett over the next three plays, forcing New England to settle for Gostkowski's 33-yard field goal, cutting their deficit to 28–12, with less than 10 minutes left.
+Atlanta had already used their first two timeouts on defense and equipment malfunction.